 Commute:

 It only takes 44 minutes to travel from Mountain Lakes to the center of New York City.
-So if you work in New York, you’ll find that it’s convenient to commute to and from work daily.
 Several trains will take you to Midtown Manhattan in less than an hour.
+Several trains will take you to Midtown Manhattan in less than an hour.
+So if you work in New York, you’ll find commuting to and from work convenient daily.

 Young Professionals:

-Mountain Lakes attracts young professionals by offering a wide array of amenities such as cafes, restaurants, and bars.
+Compared to the national average, the average age of a Mountain Lake resident is fairly young, at just 42.6.
+Compared to the national average, the average age of a Mountain Lake resident is fairly young, at just 42.6.
+Mountain Lakes attracts young professionals by offering various amenities such as cafes, restaurants, and bars.
 Examples include Classic Cafe, Sogo Hibachi Grill and Sushi Lounge, Il Michaelangelo, Barka Seafood Restaurant, and The Bar Method.
-Compared to the national average, the average age of a Mountain Lake resident is fairly young, at just 42.6.

 Safety & Security:

-Mountain Lakes is a very safe area to live in and has a crime index of 35.
-To put this figure into context, areas with higher crime indexes exceed 100.
+Mountain Lakes is a very safe area to live in, with a crime index of 35.
+To put this figure into context, sites with higher crime indexes exceed 100.
 Violent crimes such as rape, assault, and murder are sporadic, while property-related crimes such as burglary and motor vehicle thefts are rare.

 Best Places to Live in NJ for Young Professionals: Hoboken NJ

-Hoboken is more suited to young professionals as it provides endless entertainment and nightlife options and is located right over the Hudson River from downtown Manhattan.
-This provides professionals a short commute to the City.
+Hoboken is more suited to young professionals as it provides endless entertainment and nightlife options and is located across the Hudson River from downtown Manhattan.
+This provides professionals with a short commute to the City.

 Cost of Living in Hoboken:

 Hoboken’s cost is expensive, but not nearly as expensive as living in Manhattan or Williamsburg, Brooklyn.
-The average price of a home in Hoboken is $669,700 and an average rent of $2,650.
+The average price of a home in Hoboken is $669,700, and the average rent of $2,650.

 Commute to NYC: